Kundalini Yoga Bali, Canggu, Seminyak

 2. Warmup or pranayama.
 You’ll practice pranayama, breathing exercises, and occasionally movements that stretch your spine.
 Remember that breath control is the main focus of pranayama.

 3. Kriya.
-A kriya is a series of exercises that include breathing exercises, mudras (hand positions), noises, and meditation.
+A kriya is a series of exercises that include breathing exercises, mudras (hand positions), body work for purification, and meditation.
 Your instructor determines the kriya’s duration and level of difficulty.

 4. Relaxation.
 This enables your body and mind to take in a kriya’s effects.